tttrinhtran/cs202-crossing-road/README.md

 # Usage

-You just need to press the keys: AWDS to make your character move left, up, right, down.
+You just need to press the keys: WASD to make your character move left, right, up or down.

 # Member
 Phạm Gia Thịnh